 The deadline for the 2021 contest is March 15, 2021.

-Additional Resources for 2018 Theme - My Community, My Trees
+Additional Resources for 2019 Theme - Trees Have Mass Appeal

 - Create a Poster

 - Hold a School Poster Contest

 You may select the winner or have a judging panel for the classroom and school contest.
 Judges could include other students, garden club members, tree board members, nursery personnel, arborists, the city forester, teachers, PTA members, or individuals with an interest in trees who are willing to volunteer some time.
 Home schooled or non-participating school students may submit their posters and enter the contest individually.